kevL/yata/ReadMe.txt

 Yata allows multiple instances of itself to run at the same time.
-However if a file is double-clicked in Windows Explorer, and Yata is associated with its file-type, and an instance of Yata is already running, the file will be opened as a new tab in the instance of Yata that is already running.
-If you want a second instance of Yata to run alongside the first, the executable needs to be run directly.
+However if a file is double-clicked in Windows Explorer, and Yata is associated with its file-type, and an instance of Yata is already running, the file will be opened as a new tab in the earliest instance of Yata that is already running.
+If you want a second (third, etc.) instance of Yata to run alongside the first, the executable needs to be run directly (without passing in any file arguments).